QuantEcon/python_lecture_sandpit/source/rst/coase.rst

 Coases ideas were expressed purely verbally, without any mathematics.

-In fact his essay is a great example of how far you can go with clear thinking and plain English.
+In fact his essay is a wonderful example of how far you can get with clear thinking and plain English.

 However, plain English is not good for quantitative analysis, or for plugging into a computer.